learn-co-curriculum/git-version-control-bookend/README.md

 ## Looking Back

-Over the last section of lessons, we covered how to integrate a version control system into your coding workflow.
+Over the last section of lessons, we covered how to set up a version control system using Git.
 Specifically, we learned about Git and its features, including:

 - The benefits of using a VCS like Git
 - Useful Git vocabulary terms